-The Troy Meadow and Fish Creek Campgrounds provide centralized access to most of the trails found on the Kern Plateau.
-These campgrounds (elevation 7,800 ft.) are located approximately 54 miles northeast of Kernville via Mtn.
-99 and Sherman Pass Road (22S05), or 33 miles west of Hwy.
-395 via Nine-Mile Canyon Road (J41), and are open from June to November, depending on weather conditions.
+The NFS Troy Meadow Campground and the NFS Fish Creek Campground provide centralized access to most of the trails found on the Kern Plateau.
+These campgrounds (elevation 7,800 ft.) are located approximately 54 miles northeast of Kernville via FS99 and Sherman Pass Road (22S05), or 33 miles west of SR395 via Nine-Mile Canyon Road (J41), and are open from June to November, depending on weather conditions.

 Below is a complete list of dirt biking trails in this region.